 Managing Shoulder Pain

 In summary, shoulder pain can occur at any stage of life for a variety of reasons.
 By trying simple at-home exercises and treatments you may be able to manage a painful shoulder on your own or perhaps avoid one altogether.
-If you are experiencing persistent pain, sharp pain, or if it is interfering with your ability to participate in normal daily activities, make an appointment with a trusted Physical Therapist for a thorough evaluation.
+If you are experiencing persistent pain, sharp pain, or if it is interfering with your ability to participate in normal daily activities, make an appointment with a trusted Physical Therapist for a thorough evaluation and help you with physical therapy for your shoulder pain.